Nastel/tnt4j-streams/README.md

 under this initial ZK path.

 **NOTE:** Do not start you configuration files referencing properties with `zk.`.
-Such streams configuration reference definition properties will be ignored and files referenced by these properties wont be used in upload process.
+Such streams configuration reference definition properties will be ignored and files referenced by these properties won't be used in upload process.

 `config.*` and `samples.*` properties defines streams configuration files data mapping to ZK nodes.